-During the second and third quarters in 2001, the Company acquired cable systems in two separate transactions for an aggregate purchase price of \$1.836 billion.
-In connection with the acquisitions, the Company paid aggregate cash consideration of \$1.71 billion, transferred a cable system valued at \$25.1 million, Charter Holdco paid \$44.6 million in cash and Charter issued 505,664 shares of Charter Series A Convertible Redeemable Preferred Stock valued at \$50.6 million (additional shares of Series A Convertible Redeemable Preferred Stock valued at \$5.1 million are to be issued to certain sellers subject to certain holdback provisions of the acquisition agreement).
-Immediately after the acquisitions, Charter and Charter Holdco contributed the assets to Charter Holdings.
+During the second and third quarters in 2001, the Company acquired cable systems in two separate transactions for an aggregate purchase price of \$1.8 billion.
+In connection with the acquisitions, the Company paid aggregate cash consideration of \$1.76 billion, transfered a cable system valued at \$25.1 million, issued 505,664 shares of Charter Series A Convertible Redeemable Preferred Stock valued at \$50.6 million (additional shares of Series A Convertible Redeemable Preferred Stock valued at \$5.1 million are to be issued to certain sellers subject to certain holdback provisions of the acquisition agreement).
 The purchase prices were allocated to assets acquired and liabilities assumed based on fair values, including amounts assigned to franchises of \$1.4 billion.

 On February 28, 2002, the Company and High Speed Access Corp.
 (HSA) closed the Company's acquisition from HSA of the contracts and associated assets, and assumed related liabilities, that served certain of the Company's high-speed data customers.
-At closing, Charter wired \$77.5 million in cash and delivered 37,000 shares of HSA's Series D convertible preferred stock and all the warrants to buy HSA common stock owned by Charter Holdco and HSA purchased 38,000 shares of its Series D convertible preferred stock from Vulcan Venture.
+At closing, the Company wired \$77.5 million in cash and delivered 37,000 shares of HSA's Series D convertible preferred stock and all the warrants to buy HSA common stock owned by the Company and HSA purchased 28,000 shares of its Series D convertible preferred stock from Vulcan Venture.
 An additional \$2.0 million of purchase price was held back to secure indemnity claims.
 The purchase price was allocated to assets acquired and liabilities assumed based on fair values, including \$72.2 million assigned to goodwill.
-During the period from 1997 to 2000, Charter Holdco entered into Internet-access related service agreements that were performed by the Company and its subsidiaries, and Vulcan Ventures, Charter Holdco and certain of the Company's subsidiaries made equity investments in HSA.
+During the period from 1997 to 2000, certain subsidiaries of the Company entered into Internet-access related service agreements, and both Vulcan Ventures and certain of the Company's subsidiaries made equity investments in HSA